BESaw/sqliteflow.github.io/index.md

 - View, edit or add table data.
 - View table data with a convenient data filter.
-- View or edit blob data as hex or image.
+- Edit blob as hex, show blob as image if possible.
 - Copy data to CSV.

 *Data Editor*